-D. Accounts Receivable
+E. Accounts and Notes Receivable

-The Company regularly reviews its trade receivables for probability of collection.
+The Company regularly reviews its trade receivables and notes receivable for probability of collection.
 An assessment of the probability of collection of delinquent accounts is made and an allowance is recorded when collection becomes uncertain.
-There was no allowance for doubtful accounts as of June 30, 2010 and 2009.
+As of June 30, 2011 the Company had a \$25,000 allowance against a note receivable from a customer and no allowance against its trade receivables.
+There was no allowance for doubtful accounts as of June 30, 2010.

-E. Inventories
+F. Inventories